FlaskSimpleAuth Documentation

 Note: it is possible to switch from an expiration model (the token tells when it expires) to a validity model (the token tells when it was generated) by setting

-passes additional options to the HTTPAuth authentication class, such asheader
+FSA_HTTP_AUTH_OPTSpasses additional options to the HTTPAuth authentication class, such asheader, as a dictionary.

 Other authentication schemes can be added by registering a new hook early in the application initialization.
 This hook: